Lord Randolph Churchill: Early life

-Born at 3 Wilton Terrace, Belgravia, London, Randolph was the third son of John Spencer-Churchill, Marquess of Blandford, and his wife the Marchioness of Blandford (née Lady Frances Vane).
-His parents became the (seventh) Duke and Duchess of Marlborough upon the death of John's father in 1857.
-As the younger son of a marquess, Randolph had the courtesy title "lord"; as a commoner, he could sit in the House of Commons.
+Randolph was born at 3 Wilton Terrace, Belgravia, London, the third son of John Spencer-Churchill, Marquess of Blandford, and his wife the Marchioness of Blandford (née Lady Frances Vane).
+As a younger son of a marquess, Randolph had the courtesy title "lord"; as a commoner, he could sit in the House of Commons.
+His parents became the (seventh) Duke and Duchess of Marlborough upon the death of Randolph's grandfather in 1857.

 Churchill attended Tabor's Preparatory School, Cheam, then from 1863 Eton College, where he remained until 1865.
 He did not stand out either at academic work or sport while at Eton; his contemporaries described him as a vivacious and rather unruly boy.
 Among the lifelong friendships he made at school were with Arthur Balfour and Archibald Primrose (later Lord Rosebery).

 In October 1867, Churchill matriculated at Merton College, Oxford.
-At Oxford, Primrose – now with his own courtesy title of Lord Dalmeny – was along with Churchill a member of the Bullingdon Club, and joined him at the club's champagne-fuelled parties.
+At Oxford, Primrose – now with his own courtesy title of Lord Dalmeny – was, along with Churchill, a member of the Bullingdon Club, and joined him at the club's champagne-fuelled parties.
 Randolph was frequently in trouble with the university authorities for drunkenness, smoking in academic dress, and smashing windows at the Randolph Hotel.
 His rowdy behaviour was infectious, rubbing off on friends and contemporaries; he gained a reputation as an enfant terrible.
 He had a liking for hunting, but was also a well-read historian.
 He took a second in jurisprudence and modern history in 1870.

 Churchill experienced no early doubts but made mistakes, as alluded to in Rosebery's biography.
 He never regretted being an early friend and admirer of the Disraelis.
 His behaviour was, however, the later cause of dissension in his relations with a colder, more aloof, disciplinarian Salisbury.
-In 1871 Churchill and his elder brother George were initiated into the rites of Freemasonry, as later his son Winston would be.
+In 1871, Churchill and his elder brother George were initiated into the rites of Freemasonry, as later his son Winston would be.

 At the general election of 1874 Churchill was elected to Parliament as Conservative member for Woodstock, near the family seat of Blenheim Palace, defeating George Brodrick, a Fellow of Merton.
 His maiden speech, delivered in his first session, prompted compliments from William Harcourt and Benjamin Disraeli, who wrote to the Queen of Churchill's "energy and natural flow".

 Churchill was a friend of Nathan Rothschild, 1st Baron Rothschild, and received "extensive loans" from the Rothschilds.
 He reported on the mining industry in South Africa on their behalf, where their agent Cecil Rhodes was consolidating mining deposits which ultimately led to the creation of De Beers.